 Contemplation: Satan entered into Judas when he rejected Jesus and left to pursue his evil course.
 Satan can twist love and turn it into hate.
-He can turn holiness into pride, discipline into cruelty, and affection into complacency.
+He can turn holiness into pride, discipline into cruelty, affection into complacency.
 We must always be on our guard against Satan, whose mission among the faithful is to turn us from the love of God and the path which God has chosen for us.
 The Holy Spirit will give us grace and strength each and every time that we are tested.
 If we submit to Jesus we will walk in the light of his truth and love.
 If we turn our backs on him we will stumble and fall in the ways of sin and darkness.
 Are you ready to follow Jesus in his way of the cross?
+Or do you run away from the cross of Christ?